syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Math-Trigonometry.md

 **Remarks:**

-* `HSTACK` returns the array formed by appending each of the array arguments in a column-wise fashion.
-The resulting array will have the following dimensions:
+* `HSTACK` returns an array where each input array is appended in a column-wise fashion.

-  * Rows: The maximum of the row count from each of the array arguments.
+  * Rows: The number of rows in the result will be the maximum number of rows across all input arrays.

-  * Columns: The combined count of all the columns from each of the array arguments.
+  * Columns: The number of columns will be the sum of the columns from all input arrays.

-* If an array has fewer rows than the maximum width of the selected arrays.
+* If an array has fewer rows than the maximum row count, `#N/A` will fill the missing rows.
+You can use the `IFERROR` function to handle these errors.